Volkswagen’s electric ID.4 SUV is poised to convert the EV-curious

-The 210-horsepower 1st Edition introduces the ID.4 range, which will grow to include two Pro models (rear- and all-wheel-drive) later in 2021, plus a “localized” U.S.-specific offering somewhere down the road.
+The 201-horsepower 1st Edition introduces the ID.4 range, which will grow to include two Pro models (rear- and all-wheel-drive) later in 2021, plus a “localized” U.S.-specific offering somewhere down the road.
 While both 1st Edition and Pro models use the same 82-kWh battery, the all-wheel-drive Pro configuration will offer 101 more horsepower, for a total of 302.

 The ID.4 rides on VW’s modular electric platform (MEB).
 The synchronous AC motor sits in the rear of the steel chassis, and the battery rests in a protective aluminum frame.
-While there’s nothing spine tingling about the suspension (springs and dampers all around, with lower controls arms in front and a multi-link rear), the brake system is usual: discs up front and drums out back.
+While there’s nothing spine tingling about the suspension (springs and dampers all around, with control arms in front and a multi-link rear), the brake system is unusual: discs up front and drums out back.
 VW cites EV’s dependence on regenerative braking, pointing out that drum brakes are better suited to infrequent, relatively light use than discs would be.